rogerlew/advanced-human-factors/2024_schedule.md

 Text input methods in XR interfaces

-Knowledge transfer from VR simulations to real-life
+Knowledge transfer from VR simulations to real-life (Rohan)

 <strike>Spatial audio as a VR interface</strike>